 The Scheme does not permit the release of current contributors' defined benefits on hardship and compassionate grounds including COVID-19; however, they can take money from any rollover account (if such an account exists).
-The total rollover balance at 30 June 2020 comprises an insignificant proportion of the overall defined benefit liabilities and as such, any payments that could be made under the Government's COVID-19 Early Release Scheme are immaterial.
+The total rollover balance at 30 June 2021 comprises an insignificant proportion of the overall defined benefit liabilities and as such, any payments that could be made under the Government's COVID-19 Early Release Scheme are immaterial.

-For the year ended 30 June 2020 the Scheme paid \$25 000 in Lump Sum member benefits under the ERS.
-Super SA expects any ERS benefits to be paid to members over the financial year ended 30 June 2021 to be immaterial.
+For the year ended 30 June 2021 there was \$Nil (2020: \$25 000) paid in Lump Sum member benefits under the ERS.